It's a Docker Pull Frenzy

 • cAdvisor has 307 Million pulls at 431 pulls per hour

-Wait, what are you telling us?
-OK, my screenshot depicts about 3 weeks worth of data.
-Obviously, this is only a snapshot of what is really happening but you get the idea.
-I chose 3 different images so I wouldn't get blacklisted by Docker Hub for tracking too many at once.
-The pulls per hour for the different images vary quite a significantly throughout the day but it is interesting to track none the less.
+I chose three different images so I wouldn't get blacklisted by Docker Hub for tracking too many at once.
+The pulls per hour for the different images vary quite significantly throughout the day, but it is interesting to track nonetheless.

-Alpine is the new kid on the block as far as OS's go.
-So it is understandable to have fewer pulls than Ubuntu.
-However, the growth rate of Alpine looks to be quite impressive and over the long term should catch Ubuntu.
-Notice the almost vertical growth after the first few days of monitoring.
+Alpine is the new kid on the block as far as OSs go, so it is understandable that it has fewer pulls than Ubuntu.
+However, Alpine's growth rate looks to be quite impressive, and over the long term, it should catch Ubuntu.

 Why so many cAdvisor Pulls?